syseleven/containerday-workshops/000-intro/README.md

 * **Works with k8s version** 1.24
 * **Workshop Domain:** *.workshop.metakube.org
 * **Optimized for** Linux and MacOS
-* Windows Users use WSL and/or PowerShell
+* Windows Users use WSL and/or PowerShell (you must be able to use shell variables)

 ## Prerequisites for trainers